Easter Fun for all the family! Happy Easter!!

 - Place the egg on a paper towel and allow to dry.

-- The longer the egg sits in the dye, the darker the color will be.
+- The longer the egg sits in the dye, the darker the colour will be.

 - Create a display that showcases your designs